-Nikon D500 versus Nikon D800
+Nikon D500 vs D800

 The Nikon D500 and the Nikon D800 are two digital cameras that were officially introduced, respectively, in January 2016 and February 2012.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D500) and a full frame sensor.
-The D500 has a resolution of 20.7 megapixel, whereas the D800 provides 36.2 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D500) and a full frame (D800) sensor.
+The D500 has a resolution of 20.7 megapixels, whereas the D800 provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D800 is notably larger (6 percent) than the Nikon D500.
 Moreover, the D800 is markedly heavier (16 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.